 Avoid Travel Agents

 Goes without saying, every travel agent will charge their own commission of about 10-15% if you were planning your trip with their assistance.
-For every detail of your trip, including your stay, motorcycle rental, taxi booking etc; do it own your own and you can save this additional 10-15% that you will pay as commission.
+For every detail of your trip, including your stay, motorcycle rental, taxi booking, etc, do it on your own.
+This will help you save this additional 10-15% that you will pay as commission.

 Local Shared Taxis

-I hope the information above was of help.
-If you have any further questions, please feel free to ask in the comments section below; or at our Community Forum; and I will be glad to answer.
-If you have been to Ladakh and have another tip to share with others; please do kindly mention it in comments and I will add to the main article.
+I hope the tips above on planning a low budget Ladakh trip were of help.
+If you have any further questions, please feel free to ask in the comments section below, or at our Community Forum, and I will be happy to answer.